Winniekimani/trial/README.md

     git pull origin main
 ### add the files using the command
     git add .
+### add the commit message using this command
+    git commit
+then write the commit messages and save
 ### push the files to the remote repo
     git push -u origin main